engineering

 In dynamic websites, as in the case of WordPress, when a visitor gets to a website, a server-side script will query one or many databases to get the content for the requested page.
 The server-side script will then pass the results to a templating engine that will format and arrange everything and generate an HTML file for the user to consume.
 This is a heavy task, although you can optimize that with various caching mechanisms.
 This concept makes sense for content that changes often, thus the name "dynamic".

 A static site proposes to shift the heavy load from the moment visitors request the content to the moment content changes.
 When a visitor requests a page, the content is already rendered and ready to be served as the build process had been already executed at the build stage offline.
-In the case of a blog (or at least my blog), after the post is written, it is rarely changed except when major content updates are needed.

 This means that whenever the content is changed, the whole site has to be rebuilt.
 For small sites, the build time is minimal.
 Yet, for larger ones, the build time can be about 10 times as long.
 The build time depends on some factors, such as the number of loops and other code complexities you have going on.